Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Autumn Leaves Day (Fall Equinox)

-In many parts of the world, the leaves have already begun to change to their fall colors.
+Happy Autumnal Equinox!
+For the northern hemisphere, the fall equinox marks the transition between summer and fall and the advent of leaves changing to their warm rich colours of autumn, visually balancing the cooler temperatures of the fall season.
 In Japan, the custom of viewing the changing colour of maples in the autumn is called "momijigari".
-In the autumn season, various shades of red, yellow, purple, black, blue, orange, magenta, and brown are visible, sometimes on a single leaf.
-Deciduous plants were traditionally believed to shed their leaves in autumn primarily because the high costs involved in their maintenance over the benefits from photosynthesis, but today other other theories for colour change include special signallling mechanisms to discourage insects.
-Regardless, for the northern hemisphere, the equinox marks the advent of warm rich colours to visually balance the cooler temperatures of fall. 🍁🍃 🍂
+Various shades of red, yellow, purple, black, blue, orange, magenta, and brown are visible, sometimes on a single leaf!
+Deciduous plants were once believed to shed their leaves in autumn primarily because the high costs involved in their maintenance over the benefits from photosynthesis, but today additional theories for colour changes also include the concept of a special signaling mechanism to discourage insects.
+Farewell, summer! 🍁🍃 🍂

 This tartan, designed by Carol A.L.
 Martin, exhibits the rich colours of maple leaves in the fall.